Criteria

 Classification of severity of airflow limitation in COPD:

-The GOLD guideline uses a combined COPD assessment approach to group patients according to symptoms and previous history of exacerbations.
+The GOLD guideline uses a combined "ABE" approach to assess patients according to their level of symptoms and previous history of exacerbations.
 Symptoms are assessed using the Modified British Medical Research Council (mMRC) or COPD assessment test (CAT) scale.
-These can be found in the GOLD guidelines.[1]
+These can be found in the GOLD guidelines.
 GOLD cautions against the use of the mMRC dyspnea scale alone for assessing patients, as symptoms of COPD go beyond dyspnea alone.
 For this reason, the CAT is preferred.
-However, GOLD acknowledges that the use of the mMRC scale is widespread, and so a threshold of an mMRC grade ≥2 is still included to define "more breathless" patients, as opposed to "less breathless" patients, in its assessment criteria.[1]
+However, GOLD acknowledges that the use of the mMRC scale is widespread, and so a threshold of an mMRC grade ≥2 is still included to define "more breathless" patients, as opposed to "less breathless" patients, in its assessment criteria.
+Exacerbations are assessed independently of symptoms to highlight their clinical relevance.

-• Group A: low risk (0-1 exacerbation per year, not requiring hospitalization) and fewer symptoms (mMRC 0-1 or CAT <10)
+Group A: low risk (0-1 exacerbations per year, not requiring hospitalization) and fewer symptoms (mMRC 0-1 or CAT <10)

-• Group B: low risk (0-1 exacerbation per year, not requiring hospitalization) and more symptoms (mMRC≥ 2 or CAT≥ 10)
+Group B: low risk (0-1 exacerbations per year, not requiring hospitalization) and more symptoms (mMRC ≥2 or CAT ≥10)

 Use of this content is subject to our disclaimer